Last Updated on by

 Some apps come with scheduling features that track your communication with prospective clients and remind you when follow-ups are due.
 Others, give you visual indicators of which leads are ‘hot’ and which prospects you should focus on next.

 CRM software is also useful for facilitating cross-department communication.
 For example, they can be used to make sure that sales, marketing, and customer success teams are all on the same page regarding a specific client.

-What is the Best CRM Software?
+What is the Best CRM For My Small Business?